The following professionals lent their expertise to this article:

 Keiser University

-Keiser University (KU) offers an Associate of Science in Diagnostic Medical Sonography (DMS) accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) at its Daytona Beach, Fort Lauderdale, Fort Myers, Melbourne, and New Port Richey campuses.
-Students can choose from one of two tracks, focusing on either an abdomen-extended/obstetrics and gynecology concentration or an abdomen-extended, obstetrics/gynecology, and vascular concentration.
+Keiser University offers a CAAHEP-accredited Associate of Science in Diagnostic Medical Sonography (DMS) program on its Daytona Beach, Fort Lauderdale, Fort Myers, Melbourne, and New Port Richey campuses.
+Students can choose from one of two concentration tracks:

-The program’s total cost depends on your area of specialty, but it can be offset by any number of the financial services KU provides.
-To get a clearer picture of how much you’re likely to pay at KU, check out the Net Price Calculator (NPC) tool on its website.
+The program’s total cost can be offset by any number of school-provided financial aid resources.
+To get a clearer picture of how much you’re likely to pay at KU, check out this Net Price Calculator (NPC) tool.

 Duration: 2 years

-Mode: In person, though some prerequisites and core coursework may be able to be completed online
+Mode: In person, though some prerequisites and core coursework may be completed online

 Admissions Requirements: